Discover the Art Institute of Chicago: Essential Masterpieces Guide

 The Must-See Masterpieces

-- “A Sunday on La Grande Jatte” by Georges Seurat Those tiny dots?
-They make up one of the most famous paintings in the world.
-It’s way bigger in person than you’d expect, and you can literally spend an hour just taking in all the details.
-They also have a smaller draft version he did right behind it.
+“A Sunday on La Grande Jatte” by Georges Seurat is even better in person.
+Those tiny dots make up one of the most famous paintings in the world, and it’s way bigger than you’d expect.
+You can spend a long time just taking in the details.
+They also have a smaller draft version right behind it, which is really fun to compare.

-- “American Gothic” by Grant Wood The real deal is more striking than any parody you’ve seen.
-Fun fact: the woman in the painting was actually the artist’s sister, not the farmer’s wife as many people think!
+“American Gothic” by Grant Wood is more striking than any parody you’ve seen.
+Fun fact: the woman in the painting was actually the artist’s sister, not the farmer’s wife like a lot of people assume.

-- “Nighthawks” by Edward Hopper That late-night diner scene you’ve seen everywhere?
-Yep, this is the original.
-The real painting has this incredible glow that just doesn’t come through in prints.
+“Nighthawks” by Edward Hopper is that late-night diner scene you’ve seen everywhere, and yes, this is the original.
+The real painting has an incredible glow that just doesn’t come through in prints.

 The Surprises

 One of the biggest surprises for me was seeing the pieces hidden around.
-I really enjoyed getting to see the marble sculptures of Roman Art, the collection of Asian Art as well as some miniatures of sculptures you’ll find around Chicago.
+I really enjoyed getting to see the marble sculptures of Roman art, the collection of Asian art, and even some miniatures of sculptures you’ll find around Chicago.

 Never have I stood in a museum with such a diverse collection of pieces.